amlandatta/springboot-performance-simulator/pas-metrics/customize-pcf-metrics-2-0.md

-# How to customize custom metrics in PCF App Metrics 2.0?
+# How to configure custom metrics in PCF App Metrics 2.0?

 Refer: [Steps to register metrics endpoint](https://docs.pivotal.io/platform/application-service/2-8/metric-registrar/using.html#json)